madanyc/workfront-learn.en/help/fusion/2-understand-the-basics/initial-scenario-design-walkthrough.md

 ---
 title: Initial Scenario Design Walkthrough
 description: In this video, you will learn how to create folders and new scenarios, use the scenario designer, and create a basic scenario in [!DNL Adobe Workfront Fusion].
-topic:
+topic: null
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 9001
+exl-id: 78408bf8-e676-4e49-b023-5ea0a6999229
 ---
 # Initial scenario design walkthrough